csc413f16/p1a-AnthonyMa2122/README.md

 Name:Anthony Ma
+912579127
+9/21/16
+Main Activity
-Tapped the screen of the Nexus 6 and....
+Tapped the screen of the Nexus 6.
+The border on the top corner says "csc413f16p1a".
+Underneath it says "Hello World" and prompts the user to enter a number.
+After entering a number and submitting, a little notification pops up "You entered 15555" (typed in 15555).

+ApplicationTest
+After running "All Tests", received message "All 2 tests passed".

-Compilation and Run Successful:
+Compilation and Run Successful: Yes

-Unit Test Run Successfully:
+Unit Test Run Successfully: Yes

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM